corb555/Task-Score/README.md

 1. Add an Anger attribute to your agent’s Attribute Manager with min/max of 0,100 and set auto decrement (if you choose).
 Set the initial value to zero for a passive agent and to 100 for an aggresive agent or any value in between.

 # Troubleshooting
-1. For the distance calculator, the game objects must have a tag (weapon, player, healthpack, etc)  *applied to the item with Collider*
+1. For the distance calculator, all the game objects you want to track must have a tag (weapon, player, healthpack, etc)
 1. Be sure to Reverse Scale (negative weight) if you want a high score for a close distance, weak health etc.
 1. Set range checks for scores.
 For example, attack player should have a minimum ammo above zero.
 With zero ammo it will generate a very low score but that still might be the best score available.
 1. The sum of the score weights should be equal to 1.0f for a high priority task, 0.9f for medium priority, and 0.8f for a low priority activity.